 The Faculty Travel Fund (FTF) is available to voting members of the Brown campus-based faculty for assistance in meeting the costs of one professional trip during any fiscal (budget) year, July 1-June 30.
 The FTF is designated to support trips to attend conferences and to do scholarly research or field work.
-Faculty may apply for reimbursement for more than one trip per academic year, with a total reimbursement cap of \$1500.
-Faculty are also eligible for a one-time supplement of up to \$600 for a single trip to present a paper at an international conference.
-This \$600 supplement will not count against the \$1500 Faculty Travel Fund total.
+Faculty may apply for reimbursement for more than one trip per academic year, with a total reimbursement cap set on an annual basis.
+Faculty are also eligible for a one-time supplement for a single trip to present a paper at an international conference.
+This supplement will not count against the Faculty Travel Fund total.
 A faculty member on sabbatical leave may apply to the FTF for aid in supporting travel expenses for scholarly research incurred in the course of one trip during that leave.
-For more information, see the Faculty Governance Travel Fund.
+For more information, see the Faculty Research Travel Fund webpage.